-Ischemic heart disease incidence and mortality rates may be negatively associated with the consumption of vegetarian diets.
+A significant drop in coronary heart disease (CHD) development and mortality risk is associated with the consumption of vegetarian diets.

 Following a high seaweed diet may diminish the risk of developing cardiovascular diseases, including ischemic heart disease.

 A significant reduction in ischemic heart disease risk is associated with habitual consumption of fruits and vegetables.

 Frequent consumption of generous portions and different types of vegetables may brighten an individual's chances of evading coronary heart disease.